rallisf1/mailcow-dockerized-docs/docs/backup_restore_migrate/b_r_m_migration.en.md

     ``` bash
     docker compose up -d
     ```
+If everything worked, mailcow should look and work the same on the new server as it did on the old one!

 **9\.** Finally, change your DNS settings to point to the target server.
 Also check the `SNAT_TO_SOURCE` variable in your `mailcow.conf` file if you have changed your public IP address, otherwise SOGo may not work.

+**10\.** Enjoy mailcow on the new server! :grinning:

+---